nyathea/nyathea/README.md

 # Thea 🐾

-learning swift and obj-c for apple platforms. i like to make tweaks and stuff.
+learning swift for apple platforms. and obj-c for jailbreak tweaks.

-no ETA wen
+no ETA